0xPolygonMiden/miden-client/README.md

 - `concurrent`: used to enable concurrent proofs generation
 - `testing`: useful feature that lowers PoW difficulty when enabled.
 Only use this during development and not on production.
-- `test_utils`: used on unit tests to use the mocked RPC API.
-- `integration`: only used to run integration tests and separate them from unit tests

 ### Running `miden-client`'s CLI